 ) async throws {

 // 1.
-Send metadata upfront so callers can log request IDs immediately
+Emit metadata so callers can log request IDs immediately.

 return nil